robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-mentor-materials.md

 Questions for discussion:

-- How does the teacher respond to the pupil's response?
+- How does the teacher respond to the pupil’s response?
 - What sort of questions does the teacher ask?
 - How do the follow-on questions support pupil understanding?
 - What does it reveal to the teacher?